Weakness is reduced strength in one or more muscles.

 - Pinched nerve (for example, caused by a slipped disk in the spine)

-Follow the therapy your health care provider recommends to treat the cause of the weakness.
+Follow the treatment your health care provider recommends to treat the cause of the weakness.

 When to Contact a Medical Professional